-Annex V, Section 11 Directive 2006/48/EC, point 23 (r) the variable remuneration, including the deferred portion, is paid or vests only if it is sustainable according to the financial situation of the credit institution as a whole, and justified according to the performance of the credit institution, the business unit and the individual concerned;
+Annex V, Section 11 Directive 2006/48/EC, point 23 (q) the variable remuneration, including the deferred portion, is paid or vests only if it is sustainable according to the financial situation of the credit institution as a whole, and justified according to the performance of the credit institution, the business unit and the individual concerned.

-Without prejudice to the general principles of national contract and labour law, the total variable remuneration is generally considerably contracted where subdued or negative financial performance of the firm occurs, taking into account [...] reductions in payouts of amounts previously earned, including through malus or clawback arrangements.
+Without prejudice to the general principles of national contract and labour law, the total variable remuneration shall generally be considerably contracted where subdued or negative financial performance of the credit institution occurs, taking into account [...] reductions in payouts of amounts previously earned, including through malus or clawback arrangements;

-- 131. Once an initial variable remuneration component has been awarded to the staff member, and an upfront part has already been paid, the institution still will be able to adjust, by way of a reduction, the variable remuneration as time goes by and the outcomes of the staff's actions materialize.
-This is the "ex-post risk adjustment", an element absolutely necessary to improve full alignment of the remuneration policy with risk taking. - 132.
-An ex-post risk adjustment is an explicit risk alignment mechanism through which the institution itself adjusts remuneration of the staff member by means of malus arrangement or clawback clauses (e.g. by lowering cash remuneration or by awarding a lower number of instruments).
+134. Once an initial variable remuneration component has been awarded to the staff member, and an upfront part has already been paid, the institution still will be able to adjust, by way of a reduction, the variable remuneration as time goes by and the outcomes of the staff's actions materialize.
+This is the "ex-post risk adjustment", an element absolutely necessary to improve full alignment of the remuneration policy with risk taking.

+135. An ex-post risk adjustment is an explicit risk alignment mechanism through which the institution itself adjusts remuneration of the staff member by means of malus arrangement or clawback clauses (e.g. by lowering cash remuneration or by awarding a lower number of instruments).
 Ex-post risk adjustment should always be performance-related: techniques that are, for example, based on the amount of dividends or the evolution of the share price are not sufficient.
 Therefore, ex-post risk adjustments are frequently also called "performance adjustments" because they are a response to the actual risk outcomes of the staff's actions.
 Performance measures taken at this stage will allow the institution to perform an analysis (similar to back testing) as to whether its initial ex-ante risk adjustment was correct.
-Institutions should ensure there is a link between the initial performance measurement and the backtesting.
-Thus, the extent to which an ex-post risk adjustment is needed depends on the quality (accuracy) of the ex-ante risk adjustment.
+Institutions should ensure there is a link between the initial performance measurement and the back-testing.
+Thus, the extent to which an ex-post risk adjustment.